How to protect your joints in BJJ or Grappling without losing mobility?

 6. Can you prevent it without stopping training hard?

-You can roll hard wearing knee pads.
+You can roll hard using knee pads.

 You can do explosive drills with elbow pads.